Spaces of solidarity: the International Coloured Mutual Aid Association and the Colonial House in North Shields

 After the war

-Much to Minto’s chagrin, the Colonial House closed in June 1950.
+The Colonial House closed in June 1950.
 Outside of the hostel, most Black residents of North Shields lived in two neighbourhoods.
 The first was Dockwray Square along the waterfront, where one third of the population was of African descent.
 Families and single sailors often lived in accommodations in desperate need of repair.
 The Municipal Planning Department decided to re-house some of the residents in Ridges Estate after the war.
 This estate in Meadow Well (where Minto and many middle-class families resided) was made of self-contained houses and so-called Tyneside flats, or semi-detached two-storied dwellings with flats top and bottom.
-Learn more.

 The ICMAA and the Colonial House were centres of sociability in North Shields.
 These spaces created a short-lived international solidarity that cut across colonial, class, and linguistic divisions.